NERVEUML/Test-runner-webapp/README.md

 <p align="center"><img src="https://github.com/NERVEUML/Test-runner-webapp/blob/master/src/media/assets/Logo.png"></p>

 # Test Runner Web App
-GXM rebuild of an app designed to log autonomous data logs
+GXM rebuild of an app designed to log autonomous robot data.
+If you want to see more detailed information  on the break down of the app please consult the [wiki](https://github.com/NERVEUML/Test-runner-webapp/wiki)

 ### In order to see this app run locally on your machine simply